ritaendicott/fall-2014-public/README.md

 * Week 4: Logistic regression R demo.
 Evaluation methods for classification.
 ROC and AUC.
 K Nearest Neighbors (KNN) Classifier. pylint.
   * Homework 4: Basic feature engineering using the CTR data.
 Computing similarities between queries and ads.
   * Lab 3: Write KNN algorithm from scratch in Python.
-(The data is here: https://www.kddcup2012.org/c/kddcup2012-track2)
   * Readings: Chapter 4.
 An Introduction to Statistical Learning.
 An introduction to ROC analysis, Tom Fawcett.

 * Week 5: Validation and Cross-validation.
 Model selection and Regularization.
 R demo.